 B2B sales impacted by digital transformation and Big Data

 On the one hand, B2B sales is said to be resilient, since it is based on one-to-one contact and individual salesmanship.
 10 years ago, famous author and researcher Bernard Cova told me that a B2B brand appears to be less important than a B2C brand.
-He believed then that the contact with the salesperson at the time of the The B2B purchasing process is the result of a long life cycle often linked to a contract as there ar... was a definite advantage, as opposed to B2C.
+He believed then that the contact with the salesperson at the time of the The B2B purchasing process is the result of a long life cycle often linked to a contract as there are many people to convince. was a definite advantage, as opposed to B2C.
 What he meant by that is that it doesn’t matter if your brand changes or even disappears, as long as there’s someone to explain it to customers.
 In a way, what Bernard said is true.
 In fact, a small consulting firm like ours, is able to gain the trust of It’s simply true because of our capabilities to explain and deliver services to clients in earnest, based on our expertise.